Click here to listen to a reading of this blog: |

 Stomach acid is needed in the body to break down food and get rid of bad bacteria.

-It is made as and when you eat, but many hypothyroid patients have stomach acid issues, namely low stomach acid, which leads to GORD, GERD, acid reflux, heartburn, indigestion, difficulty swallowing, chest pain/discomfort, coughing and even hoarseness.
+It is made as and when you eat, but many hypothyroid patients have stomach acid issues.
+High or low stomach acid can lead to GORD, GERD, acid reflux, heartburn, indigestion, difficulty swallowing, chest pain/discomfort, coughing and even hoarseness.

 With symptoms of acid reflux, you may also feel very full, sick, bloated or tired after eating.